Mahmoud9ui8/DVLD/README.md

 # This is Driving & vehicle lincese department (DVLD) system
+#                           C#

-# Technologies used :
+Technologies used :
-# C# language
+C# language
-# Using Three tier architecture
+Using Three tier architecture
 There is a database that storage data automatically...